LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Spellcasting.md

 ### Step Two: Arcanum and Practice

-Using the descriptions of the ten [[Arcanum|Arcana]] and the 13 [[The 13 Practices|Practices]] determine which Arcanum and which practice the spell falls under.\
+Using the descriptions of the ten [[Arcanum|Arcana]] and the 13 [[The 13 Practices|Practices]] determine which [[Arcanum]] and which practice the spell falls under.\
 Depending on the intent of the spell, this might be obvious, or there might be several ways you could go about accomplishing your intent.

-Don’t worry about whether the effect seems “too powerful” for its dot level or “unbalanced” compared to a similar effect under a different Arcanum; part of the fun of playing Mage is coming up with clever, unexpectedly-useful applications of magic.
+Don’t worry about whether the effect seems “too powerful” for its dot level or “unbalanced” compared to a similar effect under a different [[Arcanum]]; part of the fun of playing Mage is coming up with clever, unexpectedly-useful applications of magic.

 ### Step 3: Determine Effect and Cost